Employee on a Fixed-Term Contract (CDD)

 The Personal Training Account (CPF)

-ThePersonal Training Account (CPF) allows individuals to accumulate training credits that can be used throughout their working lives, from the moment they enter the workforce until retirement.
-It is designed for universal use and is intended for all working people.
+ThePersonal Training Account (CPF) allows individuals to accrue training credits that can be used throughout their working lives, from the moment they enter the workforce until retirement.
+It is intended for everyone and is available to all working people.

 On the official websitemoncompteformation.gouv.fr, each person has access to a secure personal account that allows them to:

-• access information about themselves(for example: the balance in euros in their account)
+• to access information about themselves(for example: the credit balance in euros in their account)

-• to obtain information about the training courses available to them through the Personal Training Account(training courses eligible under the Personal Training Account)
+• to obtain information about the training programs available to them through the Personal Training Account(training programs eligible under the Personal Training Account)

 • to have a basic understanding of training funding

-• to access digital services related to career guidance, such as the free Career Development Advisor (CEP) service
+• to access digital services related to career guidance, such as the free Career Development Advisor (CEP) serviceat

 The career transition program is a specific way to access thePersonal Training Account, allowing employeeswho wish to change careers or professions tofund certification-based training related to their career goals.
 Under this program, employees are entitled to time off and continued pay for the duration of the training.